Evie and the Birdman

-Evie and the Birdman is an Australian musical written by John Field.
+Evie and the Birdman (originally titled Love, Fame, Sex and Money) is an Australian musical written by John Field.
 It first showed at the Bondi Pavilion (Sydney) from 3–14 July 2001.
 It then moved to the Mittagong Playhouse for another run a month later.
 It is set in Tullamana, a fictional country town in Australia.

 Production

 The cast for the Bondi Pavilion show were Anthony Cogin as "Lester's father", Benj Daddario as "the Birdman", Ryan Desaunier, Amanda Dolby, Sam Moran, Emma Pask, Katrina Retallick as "Evelyn", Alyson Standen as "Miss Yahwhohow" and Alicia Wolfe.
 For the CD, the part of Miss Yahwhohow was sung by Bernadette Cogin.

 It was directed by Jacqueline Fallon and choreographed by Fallon and Leeanne Ashley.
 It was produced by Caspian Productions via Richard Fallon and Mark Mooney.

 Synopsis

 Act l

 Two young people, Lester and Evelyn, are preparing to leave their town of Tullamana; Lester is planning to sign a recording contract with the business conglomerate “B.I.G.”, and Evelyn plans to be his manager.
 However, B.I.G. is planning to use Lester to get out of their own financial problems by using him to crash their market share.
 With help from PR woman Miss Yahwhowho, they give him the alias "the Birdman", and Evelyn is pushed out of the picture.
 However, one of the Birdman's songs begins to rise in the charts.
 B.I.G., not wanting their shares to increase, fire Miss Yahwhowho and publicly ridicule the Birdman.
 Lester eventually fakes his own death with the help of his father in order to get out of the recording contract.